 - Receive less prize money than the men because the women perform unequal work (they play only the best of three sets compared to the men’s best of five, receiving 100 percent of men’s pay for just 66 percent of men’s work).

 - Or play the same number of sets as the men do — perform equal work for their equal pay.

 How can tennis players who play fewer games be considered equally entertaining?
-Are baseball and football players who play fewer games as entertaining as those who play all season long?
-If someone is entertaining, wouldn’t you want to see more of that person and not less?
+Are baseball players and football players who play fewer innings and periods, respectively, as entertaining as those who play the normal number?
+If someone is entertaining, wouldn’t you want to see more entertainment from that person and not less?

 “Making the Women’s Game Exciting Again.” -on the cover of Tennis magazine, May 2010

 By chatting up only the “entertainment value,” ideological feminists reveal that they believe in not just equal pay for equal work but also in equal pay for unequal work (for women, that is).
 That’s no different, really, from believing in unequal pay for equal work.
 While feminists claim to oppose working women’s unequal pay for equal work, their less-than-serious attention to the sexes’ tennis prize money endorses the concept of more work for equal pay for male tennis players.
 It also illustrates how these feminists, even as they complain that men undervalue women’s work, can undervalue men’s work.